Welcome to Southeast Missouri State University!

 IEP Level CEFR Level Description

 1 A2 Can understand and use some familiar expressions.
 Can interact in a very simple way provided the other person talks very slowly and clearly and is prepared to help.
-Can describe in simple terms aspects of his/her background, immediate environment and matters in areas of immediate need.
+Can describe in simple terms aspects of his/her background, immediate environment, and matters in areas of immediate need.

 2 A2+ Can initiate, maintain, and close simple interactions, and can produce some simple text, when the topic is related to familiar or personal matters.

-3 B1 Can understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Can produce simple connected text on topics which are familiar or of personal interest.
+3 B1 Can understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Can produce simple connected text on topics that are familiar or of personal interest.

 5 B2 Can understand the main ideas of complex text on both concrete and abstract topics, including technical discussions in his/her field of specialization.
 Can interact with a degree of fluency and spontaneity that makes regular interaction with native speakers quite possible without strain for either party.